bonitasoft/bonita-doc/md/actor-filtering.md

 For details of how to apply an actor filter to a task or lane, see [Actors](actors.md).

-When you add an actor filter to a process, Bonita BPM Studio automatically adds an implementation snapshot jar file for the actor filter to your workspace.
+When you add an actor filter to a process, Bonita Studio automatically adds an implementation snapshot jar file for the actor filter to your workspace.
 For example, if you add the single user actor filter, the file `bonita-userfilter-single-user-impl-`_`x.y.z`_`-SNAPSHOT.jar` is added to your workspace, where _`x.y.z`_ is the version of the implementation jar file.